microsoft/backfill/README.md

 You can optionally output performance logs to disk.
 If turned on, backfill will output a log file after each run with performance metrics.
-Each log file is formatted as a csv file, containing only one row.
-You can run `backfill --generate-performance-report` to combine all logs in the log folder into one file.
+Each log file is formatted as a JSON file.
 You can turn performance logging by setting `producePerformanceLogs: true` in `backfill.config.js`.

 ## Contributing